Killing of Latjor Tuel

-Latjor Tuel was a black man fatally shot by Calgary police on February 19, 2022, in Calgary, Alberta, Canada.
+Latjor Tuel was a Black man fatally shot by Calgary police on February 19, 2022, in Calgary, Alberta, Canada.

 Tuel refused to drop his knife, and stabbed a police dog in the neck, during a lengthy confrontation with police.

 Latjor Tuel

 Latjor Tuel was born in South Sudan and his family claimed he was a child soldier for the Sudan Peoples Liberation Army before moving to Canada as a refugee, approximately 20 years prior to being killed.
 His mother said he suffered post-traumatic stress disorder, and family and friends said he provided financial support to family members in South Sudan.

 Events of February 19, 2022

-Calgary police reported that at approximately 3:40 pm on the 19 February 2022, they responded to a call from the public reporting a man assaulting others, while holding weapons, near a bus stop close to the intersection of 45th Street and 17th Avenue S.E. in the Forest Lawn area of Calgary.
+Calgary police reported that at approximately 3:40 p.m. on February 19, 2022, they responded to a call from the public reporting a man assaulting others, while holding weapons, near a bus stop close to the intersection of 45th Street and 17th Avenue S.E. in the Forest Lawn area of Calgary.
 Callers reported a man carrying a knife and holding a stick, and one caller reported the man had hit someone with the stick.
-When officers arrived at 3:46 pm, Tuel was holding a knife and a stick.
+When officers arrived at 3:46 p.m., Tuel was holding a knife and a stick.
 Video of the incident shows officers speaking with Tuel as he sat on the sidewalk, and officers are repeatedly heard telling Tuel to drop or throw away his knife.
-At 4:02 pm, Tuel got up and an officer discharged less-lethal baton rounds at him.
-Tuel then ran towards police, Tuel then stabbed a police dog in the neck and hit it with his stick.
+At 4:02 p.m., Tuel got up and an officer discharged less-lethal baton rounds at him.
+Tuel then ran towards police, stabbed a police dog in the neck, and hit it with his stick.
 Police officers then discharged a taser at Tuel, and then surrounded Tuel, who was still holding his knife and stick.
 Tuel was then shot four times, by two different officers.

 No police officers were injured, and the police dog, Jack, received emergency veterinary care for life-threatening injuries, and was released from hospital three days later.
 Tuel died at the scene.